-That’s why finding the right running shoes can feel difficult.
-But by finding the right balance of cushioning and support your running shoes can improve both your running time and your foot’s overall health.
+This is why finding the right running shoes is so important.
+By finding the right balance of cushioning and support, your running shoes can improve both your running time and your foot’s overall health.

 Top 3 Best and Favorites

-The Brooks Ghost 11 is a shoe that focuses on the arch of the foot.
+The Brooks Ghost 14 is a shoe that focuses on the arch of the foot.
 Since supination is often controlled by the interaction between the midsole and the ankle, this makes it one of the best running shoes for supination.
-It does lack features for the forefoot in place of midsole support, though.
+That being said, it does lack features for the forefoot in place of midsole support.

-The extra padding in the middle of the Brooks Ghost 11 helps to reduce heel striking and reduce muscle stiffness in the back of the leg.
-If the pain you feel while running comes from the middle or back of your foot, the Ghost 11 is probably the right shoe for you.
-The reduced stress on the arch also reduces knee pain and lower leg pain caused by poor walking strides.
+The extra padding in the middle of the Ghost 14 helps to reduce heel striking and reduce muscle stiffness in the back of the leg.
+If the pain you feel while running comes from the middle or back of your foot, the Ghost 14 is probably the right shoe for you.
+The reduced stress on the arch also reduces knee pain and lower leg pain caused by a poor walking stride.

-The Brooks Ghost 11 has a lot of internal room.
-You can also reduce the strain on your leg with Brooks Ghost 11s since they are lighter than other Brooks shoes.
-The weight of the Ghost 11 is distributed toward the back end of the shoe, partly because of how much padding the heel has.
+Brooks Ghost 14s have a lot of internal room.
+They are also lightweight, making them an ideal distance shoe.
+The weight of the Ghost 14 is distributed toward the back end of the shoe, partly because of how much padding the heel has.

 - Above average support for your arch and heel

-- Extra padding to reduce the impact going up into your ankle and knee
+- Extra padding to reduce forces going up into your ankle and knee

-- Extra space inside for those want to give their feet some breathing room
+- Extra space inside for those who want to give their feet some breathing room

 - Offers very little support to the toes and forefoot